sunnyl24/Mental-Health-and-Poverty-MEPS/research-assessment.md

     2. Writes out intermediate and/or final datasets in code chunks or sourced scripts
     3. Uses only relative paths that run without error when repo is cloned

-        -   [ ] Objective attempt
+        -   [x] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: see comments in grading section

 10. Use `dplyr` and `tidyr` functions to transform data